NightingaleNath/doctor_lytical/README.md

 # "🩹💊 Doctor Lytical 👨🏼‍⚕️"

-Welcome to Doctor Lytical, a chatbot specifically trained and powered by Google's Gemini Large Language Model (LLM).
+Welcome to Doctor Lytical, a free ai medical agent specifically powered by Google's Gemini Large Language Model (LLM).
 Engage in intelligent conversations and explore the capabilities of advanced language understanding!

 ## Table of Contents